thinkinglabs/thinkinglabs.github.io/_posts/2021-05-27-hiring-questions.md

 tags: [Agile, HR]
 ---

-Here is a set of questions I use for the occasional times I have to run an interview to hire engineers inside an agile team.
+A set of questions I use during the occasional times I have to run an interview to hire engineers inside an agile team.

 These questions are distilled from the community book *[Community TIPS for hiring great people](https://docs.google.com/document/d/1v2mPQcaCuEMzhYQi_0rgSPtZ30TzDxHtImAUqKo-FBw)* started by [Yves Hanoulle](http://www.hanoulle.be).